 But when you’re trading forex, it’s quite hard to figure out why is the Euro going up, or why is the US dollar going down.

-So it depends what you want, if you want to learn more about trading, then you can look into forex.
+Then you can look into forex.
 Although there’s risk involved, it will speed up your learning curve because there’re so many things to learn.

 Or if you want something more conservative and safer, then you can look at stocks where it’s mainly unleveraged, and something that you probably understand.